Stratocumulus cloud: Description

+Stratocumulus clouds are rounded clumps or patches of white to dark gray clouds that normally form in groups.
+The individual cloud elements, which cover more than 5 degrees of arc each, can connect with each other and are sometimes arranged in a regular pattern.

 Occurrence

 Vast areas of subtropical and polar oceans are covered with massive sheets of stratocumulus.
 These may organize into distinctive patterns which are currently under active study.
 In subtropics, they cover the edges of the horse latitude climatological highs, and reduce the amount of solar energy absorbed in the ocean.
 When these drift over land the summer heat or winter cold is reduced.
 'Dull weather' is a common expression incorporated with overcast stratocumulus days, which usually occur either in a warm sector between a warm and cold front in a depression, or in an area of high pressure, in the latter case, sometimes persisting over a specific area for several days.
 If the air over land is moist and hot enough, stratocumulus may develop to various cumulus clouds, or, more commonly, the sheet of stratocumulus may become thick enough to produce some light rain.
 On drier areas they quickly dissipate over land, resembling cumulus humilis.
 This often occurs in late morning in areas under anticyclonic weather, the stratocumulus breaking up under the sun's heat and often reforming again by evening as the heat of the sun decreases again.